otrv4/otrv4/otrv4.md

 Auth MAC (MAC)
-  The MAC with the appropriate MAC key (see above) of the message (t) for the SNIZKPK.
-When an encrypted message is attached, this is also the MAC if the this message.
+  The MAC with the appropriate MAC key (see above) of the message (t) for the Ring Signature (RING-SIG).
+When an encrypted message is attached, this is also the MAC of that message.
 ```

 #### Publishing Prekey Messages